AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements.md

 * `{%baselineEnd}`
 * `{%progress}`

-In the sample below, there is a Project chart with labels of regular tasks, parent tasks, and milestones configured – they share font settings but have different text format:
+In the sample below, labels of different elements have the same font settings but different text format, which is configured with the help of tokens:

 ```
 var timeline = chart.getTimeline();